 Sequelitis: It's debated by fans where and why exactly public perception of the series started to go downhill (pardon the pun).
 General consensus is that the decline started somewhere between Underground and American Wasteland, and hit a low with Tony Hawk: RIDE, which has been derided for being overly expensive and gimmicky (since the player is forced to use a skateboard peripheral to control the action - and a faulty one at that, as mentioned above).

-In THUG 2 he basically becomes the Butt Monkey for the team and even after trying to cheat you out of your place eventually gets caught out and is the second booted off the tour.
+Take That, Scrappy!: Seemingly aware of how much the player would loathe Eric Sparrow, THUG delivers an alternate ending when you've beaten the game a second time.
+Instead of accepting Eric's challenge to win back the skating footage he stole the Player Charactersimply takes the tape off him andslams an elbow into his smug face.
+All in one beautiful motion of the arm.
+In THUG 2 he basically becomes the Butt Monkey for the team and even after trying to cheat you out of your place eventually gets caught out and booted off the tour.
 And you'll love every second of his torment.